 Research support is provided by the National Institute on Drug Abuse (R01–DA–034279–01, R01–DA–O30431– 01) and the Agency for Healthcare Research & Quality (5–P50–HS–019917–02).

 Quanbeck, Andrew; Chih, Ming-Yuan; Isham, Andrew; and Gustafson, David H., "Mobile Delivery of Treatment for Alcohol Use Disorders: A Review of the Literature" (2014).
-Clinical Sciences Faculty Publications.
+Health and Clinical Sciences Faculty Publications.
 6.